illdopejake/Website/jagustlab/source/research.rst

 References
 ~~~~~~~~~~

+    [Aarts2014]_ Dopamine and the cognitive downside of a promised bonus

+    [Wallace2014]_ Dorsal striatal dopamine, food preference and health perception in humans

     [Dang2012]_  Dopamine supports coupling of attention-related networks

     [Dang2012_2]_ Striatal dopamine influences the default mode network to affect shifting